coasys/ad4m-cli/README.md

 and thus synchronizing of links (see `LinksAdapter` in [Language.ts](src/language/Language.ts)).
-While there can and should be many different implementations with different trade-offs and features (like membranes etc.), there currently is one fully implemented and Holochain based LinkLanguage with the name: *Social Context*.
+While there can and should be many different implementations with different trade-offs and features (like membranes etc.), there currently is one fully implemented and Holochain based LinkLanguage with the name *Social Context*.

 It is deployed on the current test network (Language Language v0.0.5) under the address:
 `QmZ1mkoY8nLvpxY3Mizx8UkUiwUzjxJxsqSTPPdH8sHxCQ`.